What is blue light?

 Blue light blocking glasses can also be helpful for people who travel a lot and want to minimise the effects of jetlag.

 What else can you do to protect yourself from blue light?

-The most effective and unpopular answer to this question is to not use technology at night.
+The most effective and unpopular answer to this question is not to use technology at night.
 However, this isn’t always practical.

 Most devices come with some sort of ‘night mode’ which will turn down the blue on your screen at night.
 This will give your screen a slight orange tinge which you get used to very quickly.
 But make sure you also turn down the brightness of the device.
 Having it as dim as possible will help with your blue light exposure.
-Additionally, make sure night lights and bathroom lights are low wattage and warm.
+Additionally, make sure night lights and bathroom lights are low-wattage and warm.